williamkannis/Beta-diversity-change-drivers/README.md

 <ins>NOTE:</ins> We provide the resulting nill model input lists.
 See BLANK for more details.

 The lists from the functions above contain the observed values and a list of null iterations for each metric and species pool.
-The following shell script will run the respective R script, which estimates standardize effect sizes of each single metric.
+The following shell script will run the respective R script, which estimates standardize effect sizes (SES) of each single metric.
 This step involves calling in a SES function created for this project: ```effect_size_function.R```.
 This function is flexible a takes a range of input formats such as dataframes, vectors, matrices, and distance objects, and maintains this format in the exported values.
-The function estimates standardize effect sizes in the traditional z score method.
-Additionally empirical p-values, and p-value based effect sizes are calculated.
+The function estimates standardize effect sizes in the traditional z score method (SES).
+Additionally empirical p-values, and p-value based effect sizes (ES) are calculated.
 Finally the function reports optional diagnostic metric to assess if null distributions are symmetrical and normal.
 Unsymmetrical null distributions should be assessed using empirical p-value based effect sizes rather than z-score based SES.
 See [Botta-Dukát (2018](https://doi.org/10.1556/168.2018.19.1.8) for more information on selecting SES or p-value based ES.

 * ```13_batch_ses.sh``` - ```13_batch_ses.R```

 After running the above scripts, download the entire ```HPC_data``` directory to local machine.

 ### Summarize null model results - perfom on local machine

-* 13_
+* ```14_```

 <ins>NOTE:</ins> This is final step for creating null model effect sizes for alpha, beta, and LCBD diversity values.
 All remaining workflow is for replication of the manuscripts results